aretext/aretext/docs/config-reference.md

 Styles
 ------

-The `styles` configuration is a dictionary.
-Each key represents a kind of UI element:
+The `styles` configuration is an object with keys:

 -	`lineNum`: the line numbers displayed in the left margin of the document.
 -	`tokenOperator`: an operator token recognized by the syntax language.